 The Finance PhD focuses on research topics in the broad areas of Financial Market Modelling, Market Microstructure, Quantitative Finance, Corporate Finance and Banking.

 The program normally requires three to four years to complete.
 Typically the first year is spent on coursework determined in conjunction with their supervisor, following which PhD students undertake original research resulting in a thesis incorporating three publishable research papers.
-Depending on their specialisation, Finance Group PhD students can take courses in the areas of Empirical Finance, Finance Theory, Market Microstructure, Behavioural Finance, Numerical and Computational Methods in Finance, Probability Theory and Stochastic Analysis, Derivatives Pricing, Financial Econometrics, Financial Risk Management and Corporate Finance.
-Several courses are offered by the Financial Research Network (FIRN) National PhD Program.
+Depending on their specialisation, Finance Department PhD students can take courses in the areas of Empirical Finance, Finance Theory, Market Microstructure, Behavioural Finance, Numerical and Computational Methods in Finance, Probability Theory and Stochastic Analysis, Derivatives Pricing, Financial Econometrics, Financial Risk Management and Corporate Finance.
+Several courses are offered by the Financial Research Network (FIRN).

 During their candidature Finance PhD students are offered opportunities to interact and collaborate with experienced Finance researchers and research supervisors, other discipline groups within UTS Business School as well as experts from other institutions.
 Students also have opportunities to interact with distinguished visiting academics and are exposed to cutting-edge research by global finance scholars through the Finance Seminar Series, and participation in faculty-lead pre-seminar workshops.
 Twice a year, the Finance Group holds a one-day event, open to all faculty members, in which PhD students have their doctoral assessment presentations and receive feedback by senior faculty members, experienced researchers and their peers.